Yen slips, yuan advances as U.S.-China trade ceasefire lifts investor mood

 Other key U.S. data due this week include Wednesday’s Institute of Supply Management’s (ISM) non-manufacturing activity index for June.

-“The focus now shifts to U.S. fundamentals with the G20 over,” said Koji Fukaya, director at FPG Securities.
+“The focus now shifts to U.S. fundamentals with the G20 over,” said Koji Fukaya, president at Office Fukaya Consulting.

 “Some Fed officials curbed easing views recently and the data will help the market get a clearer picture of whether the Fed stands poised to cut rates this month.”